sajafisher29/java-fundamentals-1/README.md

 method that, given an array of arrays, calculates the average value for each array and return the array with the lowest average

+lab03
+java-fundamentals and linter directory using hashset and integer and tally and test

 lab 06
 inheritence